Artworker Projects

 Most of this work is shrouded in confidentiality contracts so the most I get to show off about it is in that sentence.

-Think of this process as an ecosystem where the production is itself part of the final piece; collecting materials, cutting them up into smaller pieces, transforming them in process heavy three-dimensional ways and gilding just about everything, then shipping it out so I can bring in more stuff to make another thing that might explain all the other things better.
+Think of this process as an ecosystem where the production is itself part of the final piece; collecting materials, cutting them up into smaller pieces, transforming them in process heavy three-dimensional ways and gilding just about everything, then shipping it out so I can bring in more stuff to make another thing that might explain all the other things, but better.
 I throw the images up in the air thinking maybe one day I’ll catch them in the right order & then I’ll know the answers.
 But there could be many different answers & that’s why I must be constantly vigilant about finding the right questions.

-What I post here is the constant production of these mysterious inconclusive things.
+What I post here is the constant production of these mysterious, inconclusive things.
 The Rosie Ecosystem.

 Two things I can explain: